-- Social media, YouTube, messages, emails the distractions can be limitless. - The key to good time management is being proactive about getting rid of them.
-Shut your door to interruptions.
-Close all windows except the one that you are currently working on. - Turn off messaging notifications. - ★ Take small steps to achieve this it can be hard to remove everything all in one go!
-Identify your top two distractions and focus on conquering those for two weeks. - Always remember that getting enough sleep, drinking enough water, and eating healthily can all help you stay focused during the day-especially when that afternoon slump hits.
+- Social media, YouTube, messages, emails the distractions can be limitless. + - + - + Turn off messaging notifications. - + your top two distractions and focus on conquering those for two weeks. - + all help you stay focused during the day-especially when that afternoon slump hits.